 Purchasing an existing home can be much easier than purchasing a new one.
 Decision-making and moving are simpler processes.
 Often, existing homes are closer to developed or commercial areas.

 In an existing home, there are fewer decisions to be made.
 After all, the structure is set, and the design is done.
 The hardware is hammered, and the paintings are hung.
 There is no need to niggle over natural neutrals nor wonder about accent walls.

-With new construction, both the landscapes and hardscapes may be unfinished.
+With new construction vs. existing homes, both the landscapes and hardscapes may be unfinished.
 Absent grass and a lack of walkways mean you will be mucking through the mud, making for moving mayhem.

-With the inception of shops, restaurants, and public transportation routes, people take notice.
+With the inception of shops, restaurants, and public transportation routes, people have taken notice.
 Many want to live near these conveniences.
 As such, you will find existing homes hovering nearby.
 Want to walk to the grocery store to get fresh ingredients for tonight’s salad?
 Yes, please!